Beary: Language

-The language spoken by Beary community is Beary base (language).
+The language variety spoken by Beary community is traditionally known as Beary base (language).

-While the Nawayath Muslims of Uttara Kannada speak a dialect of Konkani, and the Mappila Muslims of Kerala speak Malayalam (Mappila Malayalam), Beary language is made of Tulu phonology and grammar with Malayalam idioms.
-Due to the trading role of the community, the language acquired loan words from other languages of Tulu, Malayalam, Kannada and also from Perso-Arabic sources.
+The Nawayath Muslims of Uttara Kannada speak a dialect of Konkani, and the Mappila Muslims of Kerala speak Malayalam (Mappila Malayalam).
+Beary dialect has grammatical similarities with other Malayalam dialects and great phonological influence from Tulu.
+Due to the trading role of the community, the dialect acquired loan words from other languages of Tulu, Kannada and also from Perso-Arabic sources.

-This language is traditionally recognized as a dialect of Malayalam because of the similarities with Old Malayalam.
+This language variety is traditionally recognized as a dialect of Malayalam because of the grammatical similarities with Old Malayalam.

-The language uses Malayalam and Kannada scripts for writing.
+The dialect uses Malayalam and Kannada scripts for writing.

 World Beary Convention

 In April 2006, The World Beary Convention was held in Dubai World Beary Sammelana & Chammana 2006.
 A similar event was held in 2010.

-Ornaments

-The beary women have a love of ornaments and use them on occasions such as Mangila, Sunnat Mangila, Appate Mangila, Birnd, Moilanji and other social gatherings.
-There were different types of ornaments used by the Beary community in past which is at the verge of vanishing today due to the cultural invasion and urbanisation.
-These ornaments are made out of mainly gold and silver and used for the ornamentation of head, ears, neck, waist, wrist, fingers and feet.
-Beary research scholars are of the opinion that Beary ornaments were largely influenced by Jain ornament patterns.
-The ornament storage box used by Bearys was made out of brass and other metals was also used by Jain community and was called Kharjana by both Bearys and Jains.